Ways to Self-Regulate When Triggered: Trauma Therapy Can support you Body and Mind

 Physical Exercise: Engage in physical exercise or movement activities to release pent-up energy and reduce stress hormones.
 Activities like walking, jogging, yoga, or dancing can help regulate emotions and improve mood.

-Seek Professional Support: Consider seeking support from a therapist or counselor who specializes in trauma-informed care.
+Seek Professional Support: Consider seeking support from a licensed trauma therapist or counselor who specializes in trauma therapy.
 Therapy can provide a safe and supportive space to explore your experiences, learn coping skills, and heal from the effects of trauma.

 It's important to remember that finding the right self-regulation techniques may require some trial and error, and what works best for one person may not work as well for another.
 It's okay to experiment with different strategies and find what feels most helpful and comforting for you.